perses/helm-charts/docs/upgrade-guide.md

 ### Upgrading to 0.18.0

 This version introduces breaking changes to the `image` section.
-Some fields have been added.
+A field has been added.

 #### Configuration Field Changes